iowastateuniversity-programanalysis/hydrogen/README.md

  ../TestPrograms/Correct/Prog.c
 ```
 6) A python script `BuildSystem.py` is provided to ease the process of invoking the Hydrogen executable.
 It will also
- rebuild Hydrogen (if necessary) and transfer the resulting `MVICFG.dot` file into the parent directory.
+ rebuild Hydrogen (if necessary) and transfer the resulting `MVICFG.dot` file into the parent directory. *This python script
+ is an example to base your own scripts.
+You might need to adpat this into bash script if running in Docker.*

 ## Dependencies
 Hydrogen depends on the `LLVM Framework` and `Boost Libraries`.
 Roughly, the following are required for Hydrogen to